scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

 ## How to use Scala collections in Java

-When you need to use a Scala collection class in your Java code, use the methods of Scala’s _scala.javaapi.CollectionConverters_ object in your Java code to make the conversions work.
+When you need to use a Scala collection class in your Java code, use the methods of Scala’s _scala.jdk.javaapi.CollectionConverters_ object in your Java code to make the conversions work.
 For example, if you have a `List[String]` like this in a Scala class:

 <!-- verified -->
 ```scala